nedumay/nedumay/README.md

 ### :woman_technologist: About Me:
 I am a Android Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

 :zap: Here you will see my mobile app (in the future, maybe not only mobile), as well as code templates for projects.
 Find a lot of useful things.
-Templates for working with Retrofit2, Room & RxJava\Coroutine in Java & Kotlin.
+Templates for working with Retrofit2, Room, RxJava\Coroutine in Java & Kotlin.
 This is not all, I try to replenish the knowledge base

 ### :hammer_and_wrench: Languages and Tools :
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/android/android-plain-wordmark.svg" title="Android" alt="Android" width="40" height="40"/>&nbsp;